Sunday, June 30, 2019

 Friday, June 14, 2019

-My 60 year love affair with Basketball
+My over 60 year love affair with Basketball

 The Raptors' improbable victory has opened up a lot of memories.
 I say improbable only because like many fans I have lived through many disappointments.
 What kept me going was that there were many wonderful memories.